jcarterlab/The-Wrath-of-God/README.md

 # The-Wrath-of-God
-The holy books are often said to be full of hate.
-This project uses sentiment analysis to show how they are not necessarily full of hate, but simply very emotional.
-As with the drinking priest in the 1972 film The Wrath of God, this means they can be prone to significant anger as well as other more positive emotions.
+The holy books, particularly the Quran, are often said to be full of hate.
+This project uses sentiment analysis to show how they are not necessarily full of hate, but rather very emotional.
+As with the priest in The Wrath of God, this means they may be prone to anger, but also contain a lot of positive emotions as well.

 <br/>